• Skip to primary navigation

 Chocolate – This is just cooking chocolate.
 I used a cheap one from my local supermarket and it worked just fine.

-Sherry – you can substitute with brandy or leave it out altogether.
-If you do leave it out, substitute with an equivalent amount of milk.
+Sherry - you can substitute with brandy or leave it out altogether.
+If you do leave it out, substitute it with an equivalent amount of milk.
 Together with the milk, you will need one cup of liquid in total.

 Vanilla essence – for additional flavour.